The Paragon School, Bath

 All the additional facilities at the senior school Prior Park College – theatre, indoor swimming pool, sports centre and pitches, athletics track, dance studio, science labs, design tech classrooms and more – are a 3-minute mini bus ride up the road.

 It’s selective from the Prep (taster day and assessment).
 Set for maths from Year 3, with three ability groups across each year group.
-Specialist teachers for art, ICT, music, modern foreign languages (French from Pre-school; Spanish in Year 6), drama, philosophy and sport.
+Specialist teachers for art, ICT, music, modern foreign languages (French from Pre-school; Mandarin in Year 5), drama, philosophy and sport.
 Most pupils move up to Prior Park College, others to local schools with lots of awards offered.

 All the usual sports with a gym, hard play areas and playing field here, and more extensive facilities close by at Prior Park College.
 Swimming and ‘proper sport’ from Pre-school onwards.
 Girls play cricket, rugby and football as well as netball and hockey.
 School teams do very well in competitions and events like the Interschool Biathlon at Crystal Palace in London.
 With teachers including an Olympic pentathlete and an ex-England rugby player, we’re not surprised.